Home.Reading.Math.Special.Order.Workshops.Contact Us.Links.Old Books.

-The inspiration for creating her many educational materials emerged from blending her teaching experience with her doctoral research.
+The inspiration for creating her educational materials emerged from blending her teaching experience and doctoral research.
 In Phyllis Fischer’s own words:

 The driving motivation behind the development of Concept Phonics™ was speed.
 Struggling readers need to become automatic decoders just as fast as possible.
 Combining the psychology research on concept-training paradigms with reading research on teaching multiple vowel sounds and my Orton-Gillingham training led to the beginning of the Concept Phonics™ program.
 Working with children in clinics and in inner-city schools led to the emphasis on automaticity at every step of the teaching-learning process.